cap-js-community/websocket/README.md

 }
 ```

-Event is published only to websocket clients established in context to the current event context user.
+Event is published only to websocket clients established in context to the current context user.

 **Entity Element Level:**